 On April 9, 1942, James became a Prisoner Of War when the Filipino and American forces on Bataan surrendered to the Japanese.
 Bill and the other tankers stripped their uniforms of anything that identified them as tankers.
 They had heard that the Japanese were looking for them for what they had done at the pockets.
 After getting rid of everything that identified them as tankers, the members of the company remained in their bivouac for two days until a Japanese officer and soldiers appeared.
 They were then ordered out to the road that ran by their encampment.

-James and his company boarded their trucks and drove to Mariveles.
+James and his company boarded their trucks and drove to outside of Mariveles and were ordered out of the trucks.
 From there, they walked to Mariveles Airfield and sat and waited.
 As they sat, the POWs noticed a line of Japanese soldiers forming across from them.
 They soon realized that this was a firing squad and the Japanese were going to kill them.

-Later in the day, James's group of POWs was moved to a school yard in Mariveles.
-The POWs were left sitting in the sun for hours.
-The Japanese did not feed them or give them water.
+Later in the day, the POWs was moved to a school yard in Mariveles.
+The POWs were left sitting in the sun for hours, and the Japanese did not feed them or give them water.
 Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
-Drum.
-These two islands had not surrendered.
+Drum which had not surrendered.
 Shells from these two American forts began landing among the POWs.
-The POWs could do little since they had no place to hide.
-Some POWs were killed by incoming American shells.
+The POWs could do little since they had no place to hide, and some POWs were killed by incoming American shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.

-The POWs were ordered to move again by the Japanese.
-James and the other men had no idea that they had started what became known as the death march.
-During the march he received no water and little food.
-At San Fernando, he was put into a small wooden boxcar and taken to Capas.
-The cars could hold forty men or eight horses.
-The Japanese packed 100 men into each car.
-Those who died remained standing until the living climbed out of the car.
-From Capas, James walked the last ten miles to Camp O' Donnell.
+The POWs were ordered to move again and had no idea that they had started what became known as the death march.
+During the march they received no water and little food.
+At San Fernando, they were put into a small wooden boxcars which could hold forty men or eight horses.
+The Japanese packed 100 men into each car and closed the doors.
+Those who died remained standing, since they could not fall, until the living climbed out of the cars.
+From Capas, they walked the last miles to Camp O' Donnell.

 Camp O'Donnell was an unfinished Filipino training base that the Japanese pressed into service as a Prisoner of War camp.
 It turned out to be a death trap with as many as fifty POWs dying each day.
-There was only one working water faucet for the entire camp.
-To get a drink, men stood in line for days.
-Many died while waiting for a drink.
+There was only one working water faucet for the entire camp and to get a drink, men stood in line for days.
+Many men died while waiting for a drink.
 The conditions in the camp were so bad, that the Japanese opened a new camp at Cabanatuan.